globus/globus-flows-trigger-examples/README.md

 ## Modifying a deployed flow
 A deployed flow may be updated by running:

-     ./deploy_flow.py --flowid <FLOW_ID> --flowdef <UPDATED_FLOW_DEFINITION> --schema <UPDATED_FLOW_INPUT_SCHEMA> --title <UPDATED_FLOW_TITLE>
+     ./deploy_flow.py --flowid FLOW_ID --flowdef UPDATED_FLOW_DEFINITION_FILE --schema UPDATED_FLOW_INPUT_SCHEMA_FILE --title UPDATED_FLOW_TITLE

-Note: This is just a convenience extension for these examples, and is limited to updating only the flow/schema definition and/or flow title; refer to the [Globus Flows API](https://globusonline.github.io/flows/) reference for the full-featured `PUT`.
+Note: This is just a convenience extension for these examples, and is limited to updating only the flow/schema definition and/or flow title; refer to the [Globus Flows API](https://globusonline.github.io/globus-flows/) reference for the full-featured `PUT`.

-## From the future
+## Flows including compute actions
-Also included in this repository are two flows that introduce the use of [funcX](https://funcx.org). _Please note that funcX is currently in development, and is not a production Globus service (although it's already used extensively at some large facilities), hence the "future"_.
+Some of the flows include a compute action that uses the [Globus Compute service](https://globus-compute.readthedocs.io/en/latest/index.html).
+In order for these flows to succeed you must first create a Globus Compute endpoint and ensure that the compute endpoint has a Python environment with any required packages already installed.
+You must also register the function to run in the compute step with the Globus Compute service; we provide two scripts for deploying the required Globus Compute functions:

-[`transfer_compute_flow_definition.json`](https://github.com/globus/globus-flows-trigger-examples/blob/main/transfer_compute_flow_definition.json) defines a flow that transfers files and then runs a function to process them.
-It's intended as a simple illustration of a very common pattern: move data to a compute resource and run a job to process the data. [`transfer_compute_share_flow_definition.json`](https://github.com/globus/globus-flows-trigger-examples/blob/main/transfer_compute_share_flow_definition.json) extends this flow by adding a subsequent transfer to a guest collection and setting permissions for sharing.
+* [compute_function.py](https://github.com/globus/globus-flows-trigger-examples/functions/blob/main/compute_function.py) - contains a simple image manipulation function that creates thumbnail images for any `.png` and `.jpg` files transferred by the flow.
+The compute endpoint environment for running this function must include the [`Pillow` package](https://pillow.readthedocs.io/en/stable/).
+This function is used in the [transfer_compute](https://github.com/globus/globus-flows-trigger-examples/transfer_compute) and [transfer_compute_share](https://github.com/globus/globus-flows-trigger-examples/transfer_compute_share) flows.

-The corresponding trigger code assumes you have registered a funcX endpoint and a Python function with the funcX service (see the [funcX tutorial](https://funcx.readthedocs.io/en/latest/Tutorial.html) for a quick overview). [`compute_function.py`](https://github.com/globus/globus-flows-trigger-examples/blob/main/compute_function.py) is an example of such a function; it generates thumbnails for all files in `input_path` and saves them in `results_path`.
-Feel free to replace it with your own (more useful!) function.
+* [tar_function.py](https://github.com/globus/globus-flows-trigger-examples/functions/blob/main/tar_function.py) - contains a function for archiving all files in the specified directory to a tar file, which will then be transferred by the flow.
+The compute endpoint environment for running this function must include the [`tarfile` package](https://docs.python.org/3/library/tarfile.html).
+This function is used in the  [tar_transfer](https://github.com/globus/globus-flows-trigger-examples/tar_transfer) flow.